 Some may argue that a person is made or broken in her or his formative years.
 The events of one’s childhood play such a monumental role in defining who one becomes later it is easy to see the truth in the statement.

 Martin Luther King, Jr, was born Michael King, Jr. on Jan 25th, 1929.
 In 1934 the Reverend Michael King, Sr. took a church trip to holy centers around the Mediterranean-Rome, Tunisia, Egypt, Jerusalem and Bethlehem.
 It ended touring sites associated with Martin Luther in Berlin, Germany.
-It was here where Michael King saw firsthand the rise of the Nazis and the racial hatred accompanying it.
+It was here where Martin’s father saw firsthand the rise of the Nazis and the racial hatred accompanying it.
 In reaction, the members of the conference released a statement:

 “This Congress deplores and condemns as a violation of the law of God the Heavenly Father, all racial animosity, and every form of oppression or unfair discrimination toward the Jews, toward coloured people, or toward subject races in any part of the world.”